 The DBB-SAVER is used to 100% mitigate any leakage through either a Double Block & Bleed or Single Isolation valve configuration (e.g. ball, gate or plug valve).
-Thereby, it is despite leaking isolation valves able to combine the two main objectives the industry is striving for:
+Thereby, despite leaking isolation valves, the DBB-SAVER is able to combine the two main objectives the industry is striving for:

 - maximum safety for the workers, in combination with

 When maintenance has to be performed on a part of the installation.
 The remaining plant remains pressurized and operational.

 The to be maintained equipment has to be safely isolated from the remaining plant.

 This is done by closing isolation valves, often Double Block & Bleed (DBB) or Single Valve (SV) configurations.
 In some occasions followed by the installation of a blind flange.
 But: often valves are leaking, which makes safe performance of the maintenance work (or safe installment of blind flanges) hazardous and therefore not allowed.

 When valves are leaking beyond the acceptable leak rate, and repair is not practically possible, what are then your options?: